neishm/python-rpn-wheel/README.md

 How to use
 ==========
-These instructions assume you are on an `Ubuntu 14.04` system.

-First, make sure you have all the dependencies:
+First, you need to install docker.
+On an Ubuntu system, you would run:
 ```
-sudo apt-get install docker.io gcc-mingw-w64 gfortran-mingw-w64 perl wget dpkg
+sudo apt-get install docker.io
 ```

-To generate wheel files for Windows, run:
+Before you can compile, you'll need to grab a copy of `env-include`:
 ```
-make PLATFORM=win32
-make PLATFORM=win_amd64
+git clone joule:/home/dormrb02/GIT-depots/env-include.git
 ```

-To generate a wheel for Linux, you need to run `make` from the `manylinux1` docker container.
-See `docker.txt` for details on setting up the container.
+Then, run `make` to generate the Python wheel files for all supported platforms.

-The final wheel files are saved in the `wheelhouse/` directory.
+These files are saved in the `wheelhouse/` directory.

 You can try installing the wheel files on another system (or in a virtualenv) and test it out.
 The easiest way to install is through `pip`: